zoot-nix/zoot-nix/README.md

 -  Hi, I’m @zoot-nix
 -  I’m interested in CyberSecurity
--  Currently learning Networking and Penetration Testing
+-  Currently into Networking and Penetration Testing
 -  Reach me at theowaiszoot@gmail.com

 <!---